“I think the future of football lies in mental health and wellbeing.”

 Priestley’s role covers the development of the club’s culture and values, in addition to performance.
 This broad remit is significant: in an interview last year, Bruno Demichelis, AC Milan’s former scientific coordinator, highlighted the cultivation of a club ‘culture’ as essential to Milan’s success in the late eighties and early nineties.

-The Villa manager’s awareness and willingness to embrace external expertise is not always replicated by coaching counterparts.
+The former Villa manager’s awareness and willingness to embrace external expertise is not always replicated by coaching counterparts.
 Dr Misia Gervais, former England Women’s team psychologist, spoke about ‘managers who think that they should be privy to everything ’ during an interview recorded last season.

 It’s perhaps unsurprising, given the club’s reputation for innovation, to find a well-established approach to psychological support at the Brentford Community Stadium.
 Thomas Frank leads by example: the Bees’ manager studied sports psychology before starting his coaching career and is an advocate of the All Blacks’ ‘no dickheads’ squad selection policy.